Georgia Library Science Degree Programs

 Georgia is also known for having quality education, especially in its colleges and universities.
 It is one of the highest-ranking states for higher education among the southern states, according to U.S. News and World Report.
 It’s also known for college football, and in the last two years, the Georgia Bulldogs of the University of Georgia won the national championship.
 However, if you’re not a football fan, Georgia is still a state worth considering for earning your Master of Library and Information Science (MLIS), or other library and information-related degrees.

-There are two colleges in Georgia that offer a school librarian program and one college that offers a master of library science and is accredited by the American Library Association (ALA).
+There are two colleges in Georgia that offer a school librarian programs and one college that offers a master of library science and is accredited by the American Library Association (ALA).
 If you want to be a professional in school librarianship, or a librarian in a public library or academic setting, then keep reading to learn more about what Georgia has to offer.

 ADVERTISEMENT